GuenterQuast/mimoCoRB/builddoc/index.rst

 buffer and shows them as an oscilloscope display on screen while data are generated and propagated through the buffers.

-This example is executed form the directory examples/ by entering:
+This example is executed form the directory `examples/` by entering:

   `../run_daq.py simulsource_setup.yaml`

-The code needed to run data-acquistion based on the package *mimocorb.buffer_control.run_mimoDAQ* is shown here:
+The code needed to run data-acquisition based on the package *mimocorb.buffer_control.run_mimoDAQ* is shown here:

 .. code-block:: python